miklevin/MikeLev.in/_posts/2025-01-04-un-externalizing-helper-function.md

    way, and 25 examples of me doing the `"finalized" in` check.
-So it's the clearest example, but also the worst because the code being externalized is almost as short as the `is_finalized` method in Pipulate, and I could un-externalize just as easily, haha!
+So it's the clearest example, but also the worst because the code being externalized is almost as short as the `is_finalized` method in Pipulate, and I could un-externalize just as easily, ahaha!
 The point is going for consistency, or preparing for future complexity if what being finalized is changes.

    A better example is how I right-align the buttons in the forms with the